 USB internet sticks connect a laptop or computer to the web.
 They use 3G or 4G - the same connection technology as mobile phones - and provide internet connectivity wherever there is mobile coverage.
 They are more commonly known as mobile broadband dongles.

-Which providers offer mobile broadband dongles?
+Which providers offer mobile USB internet sticks?

 Broadband dongles use the same 3G and 4G technology as a mobile phone, so nearly all mobile providers offer mobile broadband.
 The market is simply too competitive not to.

 - Vodafone offers a range of mobile broadband dongles.
 Speeds are up to 7.2Mbps with dongles or 21Mbps with a Mi-Fi.
 Generous download allowances and a very competitive monthly asking price complete a smart offering.

 - Three’s dongle provides speeds of up to 42Mbps.

 - Orange's dongle deals are no longer available.
 The company is now subsumed under the EE banner.
 This also goes for T-Mobile.

 - EE 4G specialists EE offers speeds up to 80Mbps.

 - Mobile dongles are usually free of charge with contracts.